-Travellers should stay on paved roads and should check with local authorities before using unpaved roads or any area Off the Beaten Track so to speak.
+Travelers should stay on paved roads and should check with local authorities before using unpaved roads or any area off the beaten track so to speak.

 Roads in Djibouti are not of a good standard.
 They are often narrow, poorly lit and badly maintained.
 Roaming livestock are an additional hazard.
 The standard of driving and vehicle maintenance is generally poor.

-As if the roads aren't bad enough; minibuses and cars often break down; when breakdowns occur, local drivers usually place branches or rocks behind the vehicle to indicate trouble, but these warning signals can be difficult to identify as such so drivers should be cautious at all times.
+As if the roads aren't bad enough; minibuses and cars often break down and when breakdowns occur, local drivers usually place branches or rocks behind the vehicle to indicate trouble, but these warning signals can be difficult to identify as such so drivers should be cautious at all times.

 Police set up wire coils as roadblocks on some of the major roads, and these may be difficult to see at night.
 It's best not to travel at night and overland travel should be undertaken in a convoy.

 The Tourism industry in Djibouti is in its infancy to say the least.
 Lower your expectations.
 The safety standards you might expect of transport and tour operators, including adventure activities, are not always met.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.

 The only means of public inter-city travel is by bus.
 Buses are poorly maintained and their operators often drive erratically with little regard for passenger safety.